Kalbskinder/Apprentice-OS/README.md

   - Custom Cursors app to change your cursor
 - File management system.
 Users can create/edit/delete files and folders.
 - Settings to change appearence and to more stuff (Change Font, window border radius, change wallpaper, timezone)
+- Task Manager with stats, running systems and stuff